What Happened To Vault Soda?

 © History Oasis

-Diverting resources into a new brand just to undermine it would have represented an incredibly high-risk gambit for Coca-Cola's management.
+Diverting resources into a new brand just to undermine it would have been highly risky for Coke.

 SEVERAL OF VAULT'S INGREDIENTS FACED REGULATORY PRESSURE